Nansess/tunnelbroker-guide/README.md

 ```

 - This command adds a default route for IPv6 traffic via the tunnel interface.
+- If you encounter a "File exists" error, change 'add' to 'replace'
 - Replace `[YOUR_IPV6_BLOCK]::1` with the IPv6 address provided as the tunnel endpoint by Tunnelbroker.net.

 #### Command 5: Handle Limited Pingability